Biden administration shows appetite for high-profile fights with China and Russia

 In Russia, Putin’s spokesman, Dmitry Peskov, said, “It’s clear that [Biden] doesn’t want to normalize relations with our country.
 This is what we’ll be guided by from now on.”

-In its public comments, U.S. officials have made clear the days of a U.S. president speaking flatteringly of Putin are over, and that the administration will seek to push back against Russian aggression wherever it appears.
-At the same time, Biden’s aides quickly negotiated the extension of the New START nuclear arms treaty with Russia at the outset of his administration, indicating that some efforts of cooperation will continue.
+In public comments, U.S. officials have made clear that the days of a U.S. president speaking flatteringly of Putin are over, and that the administration will seek to push back against Russian aggression wherever it appears.
+At the same time, Biden’s aides quickly negotiated the extension of the New START nuclear arms accord with Russia at the outset of his administration, indicating that some efforts of cooperation will continue.

-On China, the Biden administration has underscored the importance of both collaboration and confrontation, and appeared sensitive to the idea that Thursday’s vocal outburst would prevent substantive progress.
+On China, the Biden administration has underscored the importance of both collaboration and confrontation, and appeared sensitive to the idea that Thursday’s vocal outburst could prevent substantive progress.
 A senior administration official said that behind closed doors, the two sides “immediately got down to business” after the public spat and engaged in “substantive, serious and direct” discussions.

-“In fact, the discussion went well beyond the two hours we had allotted,” said the official, who like others in this article spoke on the condition of anonymity to discuss sensitive talks.
+“In fact, the discussion went well beyond the two hours we had allotted,” said the official, who like others quoted in this article spoke on the condition of anonymity to discuss sensitive talks.

 Blinken arrived in Alaska after visiting U.S. treaty allies Japan and South Korea, where he was joined by Defense Secretary Lloyd Austin.
 The two men reaffirmed the U.S. commitment to its key security partners.

-On Friday, as Blinken emerged from his third meeting with Chinese counterparts, he noted that China strenuously resisted U.S. criticisms of its policies in Hong Kong, Tibet, Taiwan and Xinjiang.
+On Friday, as Blinken emerged from his third meeting with Chinese counterparts, he noted that China strenuously resisted U.S. criticisms of its policies in Hong Kong, Tibet and Xinjiang and toward Taiwan.

 “It’s no surprise that when we raise those issues . . . we got a defensive response,” he said.